-In addition, an employer pays a net federal unemployment tax of 0.6% of the first \$7,000 of each employee's wages in CY 2021.
+In addition, an employer pays a net federal unemployment tax of 0.6% of the first \$7,000 of each employee's wages through CY 2022 and the first \$8,000 of wages in CY 2023 and each year thereafter.
 Arizona employers who pay their state taxes on time receive a tax credit equal to 5.4% on the standard federal unemployment tax (FUTA) rate of 6.0% for a net rate of 0.6%.
 The FUTA rate may increase above 0.6% if the Unemployment Insurance Trust Fund has unpaid loan balances from the federal government for at least 2 years.
 Arizona's FUTA rate last rose above 0.6% in CY 2013.
 (See 2020 Tax Handbook for Additional information).

 FUTA funds are deposited into 3 federal accounts.
-The first, the Employment Security Administration Account (ESAA), supports state program administration for the Unemployment Insurance program and the Employment Service program.
+The first, the Employment Security Administration Account (ESAA), which supports state program administration for the Unemployment Insurance program and the Employment Service program.
 The second, the Extended Unemployment Compensation Account (EUCA), provides the funds for the 50% share of the Extended Benefits program; the other 50% share is from the state's Unemployment Compensation Fund.
 The third, the Federal Unemployment Account (FUA), provides a loan fund for state unemployment programs in distress to ensure a continued flow of benefits.